twiddlingbits/twr-wasm/docs/examples/examples-fft.md

     // I use a JS Float32Array view on the ArrayBuffer to access the floats

     // When an arrayBuffer is passed in as an argument to mod.callC,
-    // callC will malloc memory in the wasm module of a size that matches the array buffer, then
+    // callC will malloc memory in the Wasm module of a size that matches the array buffer, then
     // copy the arraybuffer into the malloc'd memory prior to the function call,
     // then copy the malloc'd memory contents back into the arrayBuffer post call.
     // The malloc'd memory is free'd post call.